-• Leasehold property 10% - 25% per annum
+Leasehold property

+Office equipment, fixtures and fittings

+Motor vehicles

-٠ Office equipment, fixtures and fittings 10% - 25% per annum
+10% - 25% per annum

-٠ Motor vehicles 20% per annum
+20% per annum

 The right-of-use assets are presented as a separate line in the consolidated statement of financial position.

 The Group applies IAS 36 to determine whether a right-of-use asset is impaired and accounts for any identified impairment loss as described in the 'Property, Plant and Equipment' policy.